marshallm94/Health_Care_Analysis/Predicting_Health_Costs.md

         --> magic alpha = **2**

-3. Average the RSME of 10-Fold cross-validation for Ridge Regression, Lasso Regression (both with alpha = 2) and Linear Regression.
+3. Average the RMSE of 10-Fold cross-validation for Ridge Regression, Lasso Regression (both with alpha = 2) and Linear Regression, the result of which are below.

 ```
 Lasso Regression - 148.280